nheyr08/Integrated-Circuit-Laboratory/README.md

-This repository contains 13 labs, Midterm project and Final project during the IC lab class. each lab requires students to write their own pattern and testbenches in order to verify their own design.
+This repository contains 13 labs, Midterm project and Final project during the IC lab class.
+Each lab requires students to write their own pattern and testbenches in order to verify their own design.

 ---
 ## FINAL Project (16-BIT RISC CPU)